-In 2019, Super Bowl commercials are priced between $5.1 and $5.3 million.
-This is just a slight hike from last year’s $5 million price tag for a 30-second ad during the big game.
-On top of that, the average price of a ticket to the Super Bowl comes in around $5,145.
+In 2020, Super Bowl commercials are priced up to $5.6 million.
+This is just a slight hike from last year’s $5.2 million price tag for a 30-second ad during the big game.
+On top of that, the average price of a ticket to the Super Bowl comes in around $7,000.

 More Americans are betting on the Super Bowl this year as well.
-One in 10 American adults plan to bet on Super Bowl LIII, wagering over $6 billion.
-Of that, 52 percent plan to bet on the Rams and 48 percent will bet on the Patriots.
+It is estimated that 26 million American adults plan to bet on Super Bowl LIV, wagering over $6.8 billion.
+That is a 15% increase from last year’s game.

 There is no doubt the Super Bowl impacts the economy in a huge way every year.
 Billions of dollars (and 1.38 billion chicken wings) are circulated around this single event.